astronomer/docs/astro/cli/authenticate-to-clouds.md

 :::info

-If you're using an M1 Mac, you must use the`linux/amd64` Runtime image distriubtion.
+If you're using an M1 Mac, you must use the`linux/amd64` Runtime image distribution.
 Replace the first line in your Astro project Dockerfile with `FROM --platform=linux/amd64 quay.io/astronomer/astro-runtime:<version>`.

 :::